-The foundation of the HFM is a mix of group workshops and individual meetings, in order for the field staff to implement solutions that address ecological, economic, or social shortages equally within communities.
-This provides farmers with the ability to own and manage their own interventions while always being able to fall back on either the community or EF field coordinators if questions or problems arise.
+The foundation of the HFM is a mix of group workshops and individual meetings, in order for the field staff to implement solutions that address ecological, economic or social shortages equally within communities.
+This provides farmers with the ability to own and manage their own interventions while always being able to fall back on either the community or Earthworm field coordinators if questions or problems arise.

 The specifics of the HFM are adjusted based on the region or the needs of communities, but the approach remains largely the same:

 After the specifics of the HFM have been set together with the farmer and if need be, Earthworm seeks out additional funding either from the local government, our members or other active NGOs in the region.
 Overall it takes around 1.5 months to set up HFM plans for a group of two dozen farmers, depending on local circumstances.

 Most recently for example the HFM approach was implemented in the Tocache province, department of San Martin where EF identified a 60,000 ha area of High Conservation Value (HCV) and High Carbon Stock (HCS) land.
 The local farming community is a key actor for the conservation of these areas.
 Earthworm has started an awareness process with groups of farmers who have HCV land on their farms to motivate them to conserve these areas.
 Most farmers expressed an interest in conserving the land, but there was a need for an incentive system that can reinforce conservation efforts and at the same time strengthen the resilience of farming families.